Tokenization Tactics & Traps: The Real Estate Tokenization

 Tokenized deal (comparable): 52-unit complex in Atlanta. $5.1 million capitalization, tokenized on Republic.
 Minimum: $5,000.
 6.5% projected yield.
 2% annual platform fee.
 No depreciation pass-through.
 4-year hold.
 Projected IRR: 12.8%.
 Actual result: 11.4% IRR.

-The gap?
-6.4 percentage points of IRR.
-The tokenized deal had a lower minimum, which is a real advantage.
+The gap: 6.4 percentage points of IRR.
+The tokenized deal had a lower minimum — that's a real advantage for smaller investors.
 But the fee drag and tax inefficiency ate nearly a third of the returns.
 On a $50,000 investment over 5 years, that's the difference between $54,600 in total returns and $31,200.

 That's $23,400 left on the table.